dwjoyce/pythonbook/Combining decisions together.rst

 Save this program and call it beach.py.
 Run it and test it out - it should all work fine, regardless of the combination of values you type in.

 However, this took a lot of typing to get working, and programmers like to avoid typing when we can!
-One problem is that the 'Sorry' message is done twice, so we duplicating a line unnecessarily.
+One problem is that the 'Sorry' message is done twice, so we are duplicating a line unnecessarily.
 We also have two ``else`` statements to go with the two ``if`` statements.
 It would be much better if we could combine the two tests together on one line, with one ``if`` statement and one ``else`` statement, with each call to the ``print`` function done once each as well.

 So far, we have only learned how to attach one test to either an ``if`` statement or an ``elif`` statement.
 With logical operators, we can combine a number of tests together to form a larger single test.
 There are three logical operators: